-12 Jul Why User Intent Is Important For Online Advertising
+12 Aug Why Leveraging User Intent Is Important For Online Advertising

-OK, before I tell you why user intent is important for online advertising and how it can be used in advertising and marketing campaigns, first, you have to understand what intent marketing is in the first place.
+Before I show you why user intent is important for online advertising, first, you have to understand the notion of intent-based signals.

-Intent marketing is any kind of marketing that aims to meet a prospective customer’s intent to be fulfilled for whatever it is they need or want at that particular moment.
+Intent-based marketing involves any kind of marketing that aims to meet a prospective customer’s intent to be fulfilled for whatever it is they need or want at that particular moment.
+This could be a question or problem being asked of Google or even a product being searched in Amazon.
 It is the job of the advertiser to take that intent, also known as buyer intent, and lead them into the customer buying cycle.
+Generally, the more purposeful the intent, the hotter the lead or sale.

-Advertising specialists use intent marketing as a powerful tool in both paid and organic search marketing.
-They use keyword searches that contain high commercial search keywords as invitations from potential customers to drive direct advertising campaigns containing products, services or solutions to whatever the potential customer requires, at that moment.
+Advertising specialists use intent signals as a powerful tool in both paid and organic search marketing.
+Typically their aim is to understand what the user wants and they try to give it them via a product, service or piece of content.
+To do this, they must understand the motivations behind the search query.
+They often use keyword searches that contain high commercial search keywords as signals from potential customers to drive direct advertising campaigns containing products, services or solutions to whatever the potential customer requires, at that moment.

 Using data from buyer or user intent is important for online advertising as it allows you to improve your advertising and marketing tactics.
 This can be done through content marketing, keyword optimisation for high intent keyword rankings and lead generation/conversion.